waynecarter/simple-intelligence/service/README.md

 ## Overview

-This document outlines the intelligence services implemented to process data.
-Each service is designed to deliver structured results for analysis, decision-making, and enrichment.
+Discover how our intelligence services can transform your data into actionable insights for analysis, decision-making, and enrichment—combining the power of SQL+AI to unlock powerful results.

 ### Services